DragonflyStats/R_Talks/OSUN_RUG_2024_R_for_Forestry/Abstract.md

 ### Abstract:

 The field of forestry research has significantly benefited from the integration of computational tools and statistical methods in recent years.
-Among these tools, the programming language R has emerged as a powerful and versatile platform for forestry research, encompassing data analysis, modeling, and visualization.
+Among these tools, the programming language R has emerged as a powerful and versatile platform for forestry research, encompassing data management, data analysis, modeling, and visualization.

 By leveraging R's statistical capabilities, forestry professionals can gain valuable insights for sustainable forest management and resource utilization.
 Join us to discover how R contributes to evidence-based decision-making in forestry science.

 In this presentation, we explore how R is transforming the commercial forestry sector.
+In this presentation, emphasis will be placed on the fundamental importance of data management.
+We will discuss how R interacts with key databaes systems.

-We'll explore some key R packages commonly used by researchers, such as vegan, lme4, nlme, MuMIn, and ggplot2.
+Additionally we  will explore some key R packages commonly used by researchers, such as vegan, lme4, nlme, MuMIn, and ggplot2.

 -------------------------------------------------------------------------------------------------------------------